RobTillaart/DAC8574/README.md

 ### Address

 The DAC8574 supports 4 addresses by means of an A0 and A1 address pin.
-Furthermore the device has two extended address pins A2 and A3 which should by default be connected to GND.

 |  Address  |   A1   |   A0   |
 |:---------:|:------:|:------:|